Dottenpixel/flowplayer-sandboxing/delivery/README.txt

 UNION BANK FLOWPLAYER VIDEO PLAYER IMPLEMENTATION

+The Union Bank Video Player is implemented as a jQuery plugin that is passed parameters via a JSON Object that is populated by values from the CMS.

 ////////////////////////////////////////////////////////////////////////////////////

-Package contents:
+Package contents (* files are for demonstration purposes only and not necessary for implementation):
+	* config.html (demonstration example of the CMS configuration options needed to display a video)
+	* video.html (video demonstration page)
 	jquery.min.js (v1.6.2)
-	videoplayer.js (includes Flowplayer iPad plugin)
+	flowplayer-3.2.6.min.js (necessary to implement and configure FlowPlayer) videoplayer.js (includes Flowplayer iPad plugin)
 	flowplayer.commercial-3.2.7.swf (flowplayer SWF)
 	flowplayer.rtmp-3.2.3.swf (flowplayer streaming plugin)
 	flowplayer.akamai-3.2.0.swf (flowplayer amakmai plugin)
 	flowplayer.controls-3.2.5.swf (flowplayer controls skin)
-	style.css (styles in this document should be placed into existing site CSS) video.html (video demonstration page)
+	style.css (styles in this document should be placed into existing site CSS) [img]
-	config.html (example of the CMS configuration options needed to display a video) [img]
 		video_loader_3d.png (player background image)
 		video_logo.png (player watermark logo displayed in upper right of Flash player) video_logo_sm.png (logo that sits in the share bar that displays below the player)

-The Union Bank Video Player is implemented as a jQuery plugin that is passed parameters via a JSON Object that is populated by values from the CMS.
+For demonstration purposes, submitting the form on config.html will bring up video.html and pass the form values via the query string.

 config.html shows the fields that need to be implemented in the CMS in order to configure an instance of a video player.
 The inputs in config.html represent each of the necessary parameters required for a proper video instantiation.
 The values of these parameters will need to be printed to the page.

-Parameter spec:
+Video parameter spec:

 	{{VIDID}} 		: 	String	: Unique ID.
 Can be generated randomly, just needs to be unique in any page
 	{{ELEMID}} 		: 	String	: Tracking Element ID